smaht-dac/smaht-portal/docs/source/getting_started.rst

 The primary way to submit data to the SMaHT data portal is via Excel spreadsheet, as described below.

-**Tip**: For more detailed and comprehsensive documentation, please see our ReadTheDocs based documentation here:
+**Tip**: For more detailed and comprehensive documentation, please see our ReadTheDocs based documentation here:

 * https://submitr.readthedocs.io/en/draft/